 The mission of the Doctorate in Nursing program is consistent with the mission of the University.
-The DNP program prepares advanced practitioners who are building upon a foundation of the liberal arts, the social, behavioral and physical sciences, as well as generalist and specialty nursing education, to become ethical and socially conscious leaders and expert nurses in the delivery of health care.
+The DNP program prepares advanced practitioners to become ethical and socially conscious leaders and expert nurses in the delivery of health care.
 Graduates will be advocates for those who cannot advocate for themselves while preparing for life-long learning by utilizing research and other evidence applicable to the diagnosis, treatment, and care for the betterment of their patients, their practice, and their profession.